 Cox’s Bazar, Bangladesh: More than a million and a half Bangladeshis are thought to be living in modern-day slavery.
 Winrock’s Bangladesh Counter Trafficking in Persons (BCTIP) project, funded by USAID, has provided services to more than 2,000 trafficking survivors, helping them heal and start a new life.
 BCTIP has helped more than 18,200 migrants learn about their rights and has given more than 6,000 people at risk of trafficking the information that helps them avoid that fate.
 This is the story of Rakib Kishore, told in his own words.
 Rakib* is a trafficking survivor who turned his own horrifying experience into a force of good for others.
 Photos by Misty Keasler.

-I live in Cox’s Bazar in southwest Bangladesh.
+I live in Cox’s Bazar in southeast Bangladesh.
 I grew up in a poor family.
 We struggled to get by.
 One day a neighbor came to my house and said there is a good job for you in Malaysia.
 You will earn 50,000 takas ($590 US) per month.

 I originally didn’t trust this person.
 But when he came every day, every morning, every evening, I started trusting him.
-He said, “You are going to go by a big ship in the deep sea, and you will reach Malaysia in a few days.
+He said, “You are going to go by a big ship in the deep sea, and you will reach Malaysia in a few days.”